 Education about the diabetic pathway may help people take steps to prevent the disease.

 How do we know if we have developed type II diabetes?
-Many people become aware of the disease process when blood sugar test numbers identify them as “pre-diabetic” which is a state of impaired glucose tolerance.
-This is an important window of time in which substantial changes to one’s diet can halt or reverse the impaired glucose tolerance process, such as dropping one’s daily total intake of carbohydrates and sugar below 100 grams a day.
+Many people become aware of the disease process when blood glucose test numbers identify them as “pre-diabetic,” which is a state of impaired glucose tolerance.
+This is an essential window of time in which substantial changes to one’s diet can halt or reverse the impaired glucose tolerance process, such as dropping one’s daily total intake of carbohydrates and sugar below 100 grams daily.

 Four words sum up the disease at this point: diabetes is carbohydrate poisoning.
-Diet is so important that the medical treatment for diabetes back before the invention of insulin was … a low carbohydrate diet.
+Diet is so essential that the medical treatment for diabetes back before the invention of insulin was a low-carbohydrate diet.

-But today too many people misunderstand this phase and think they are “just” pre-diabetic on blood work so they “wait” until their numbers get worse to “do” something (pills or insulin).
-But in the pre-diabetic stage people have already begun to experience decreased Autonomic Parasympathetic modulation of their heart.
-That means in pre-diabetics their brain has already started having trouble controlling their heart through the Autonomic Nervous System.
+But today, too many people misunderstand this phase and think they are “just” pre-diabetic on blood work, so they “wait” until their numbers get worse to “do” something (pills or insulin).
+But in the pre-diabetic stage, people have already begun to experience decreased Autonomic Parasympathetic modulation of their heart.
+That means the pre-diabetic brain has already started having trouble controlling the heart through the Autonomic Nervous System.

 Choose the Comprehensive Blood Test

-People may better understand what is going on within their body if they choose the most informative blood test.
-There are two blood tests that are given to check for diabetes and people should know the difference so that they can request the Hemoglobin A1c test that is newer and more accurate.
-Poorly trained healthcare professionals either do not understand the tests or they do not understand the bigger picture of disease and organ damage.
+People may better understand what is happening within their bodies if they choose the most informative blood test.
+Two blood tests are given to check for diabetes, and people should know the difference to request the Hemoglobin A1c test, which is newer and more accurate.
+Poorly trained healthcare professionals need help understanding the tests or the bigger picture of disease and organ damage.

-The first testing method is the old Fasting Blood Sugar testing on a basic blood panel, but this test is limited and only measures the liver’s ability to properly make or maintain blood sugar while sleeping the night before your test.
-It does not reflect what will happen after you eat, like how high or how low your sugars will go.
+The first testing method is the old Fasting Blood Sugar testing on a basic blood panel.
+Still, this test is limited and only measures the liver’s ability to properly make or maintain blood sugar while sleeping the night before your test.
+It does not reflect what will happen after you eat, like how high or low your sugars will go.

-The other test, which is just minimally more expensive, is the Hemoglobin A1c.
-This test is the most accurate measure of glucose regulation because it averages your blood sugar over the last 3 months.
-It is the measure of advanced glycation end products (“AGE’s”) from elevated blood sugars.
+The other test, which is minimally more expensive, is the Hemoglobin A1c.
+This test is the most accurate measure of glucose regulation because it averages your blood sugar over the last three months.
+It measures advanced glycation end products (“AGEs”) from elevated blood sugars.

-With only a limited look at blood sugar (fasting blood sugar), and not an extended 3 month look at blood sugar (HgbA1c), many people do not realize they are slipping into pre-diabetes and their opportunity for prevention and intervention are lost.
+With only a limited look at blood sugar (fasting blood sugar) and not an extended 3-month look at blood sugar (HgbA1c), many people do not realize they are slipping into pre-diabetes, and their opportunities for prevention and intervention are lost.

 The Autonomic Nervous System and Diabetes

 The second part of understanding the diabetic brain is found in a network called the Autonomic Nervous System.
-The Autonomics control every organ in the body such as the heart, bladder, stomach, intestines and kidneys.
+Autonomics control every organ in the body, such as the heart, bladder, stomach, intestines, and kidneys.
 It is how the brain regulates blood pressure, blood sugar, sleep cycles, the immune system, and hormones.

-When the Autonomics fail to work properly the bodies’ response to disease and stress are impaired.
-The brain develops problems that include maintaining normal heart rhythms, blood pressure and brain oxygen delivery, moving the digestive tract, and proper organ and immune function.
+When the Autonomics fail to work properly, the body’s response to disease and stress is impaired.
+The brain develops problems that include maintaining normal heart rhythms, blood pressure, brain oxygen delivery, moving the digestive tract, and proper organ and immune function.

-There are five stages in Autonomic Dysfunction and in Stage 3 people start to experience symptoms that affect their daily life like GI trouble, sleep trouble, headaches, temperature regulation problems, or dizziness.
+There are five stages in Autonomic Dysfunction.
+In Stage 3, people experience symptoms that affect their daily life, like GI trouble, sleep trouble, headaches, temperature regulation problems, or dizziness.

 Advanced Autonomic Dysfunction

-Extreme Autonomic imbalance, which is Stage 5 Autonomic Dysfunction, is cardiac autonomic neuropathy (CAN) which has a 50% mortality rate in 5 years.
-This Autonomic pattern places diabetics at risk of cardiac events, including during times that the Autonomics are artificially suppressed like when someone has gone to sleep under anesthesia.
+Extreme Autonomic imbalance, Stage 5 Autonomic Dysfunction, is cardiac autonomic neuropathy (CAN) with a 50% mortality rate in 5 years.
+This Autonomic pattern places diabetics at risk of cardiac events, including when the Autonomics are artificially suppressed, like when someone has gone to sleep under anesthesia.

-Diabetes pre-maturely accelerates the ability of the brain, through the Autonomic Nervous System, to properly control the heart (leading to CAN = increased risk of sudden death).
-To reverse CAN and restore normal aging Autonomic Nervous System balance must be restored.
+Diabetes prematurely accelerates the ability of the brain, through the Autonomic Nervous System, to properly control the heart (leading to CAN = increased risk of sudden death).
+The Autonomic Nervous System balance must be restored to reverse CAN and restore average aging.

-The first step is to identify Autonomic Dysfunction and CAN and then stabilize with medication when necessary.
+The first step is identifying Autonomic Dysfunction and CAN and then stabilizing them with medication when necessary.
 The second step is to lower metabolic inflammation in the body and brain with every tool available.
-The lowering of inflammation is greatly accomplished by key shifts in diet, food quality, and methods of cooking.
-This is how people make their kitchens more powerful than the operating room.
+Reducing inflammation is greatly accomplished by critical shifts in diet, food quality, and cooking methods.
+This is how people make their kitchens more potent than the operating room.

 Metabolic inflammation is the cumulative effect of a variety of problems.
-Excessive omega-6 fatty acids (vegetable oils) and deficient omega-3 fatty acids (DHA, ALA, EPA) in our foods are believed to be one of the major global triggers of obesity and diabetes.
-Compounding this is an imbalance of intestinal bacteria (SIBO) and the ingestion of chemicals referred to as AGE’s (advanced glycation end products).
+Excessive omega-6 fatty acids (vegetable oils) and deficient omega-3 fatty acids (DHA, ALA, EPA) in our foods are believed to be of significant global triggers of obesity and diabetes.
+Compounding this is an imbalance of intestinal bacteria (SIBO) and the ingestion of chemicals referred to as AGEs (advanced glycation end products).

 If you are diabetic or pre-diabetic, you need to reduce your levels of inflammation to maintain a brain that can function more normally.
-By lowering inflammation enough, your Autonomic Nervous System can recover, and this improvement can lead to a reduction in blood sugar, blood pressure, hunger levels, and body weight.
+By lowering inflammation enough, your Autonomic Nervous System can recover, and this improvement can reduce blood sugar, blood pressure, hunger levels, and body weight.

-Fixing the brain, to fix the body, takes persistent effort by the patient but I have guided Autonomic recovery even in diabetics who presented in my office in advanced Stage 5 Autonomic Dysfunction.
-I am an internal medicine physician (D.O.) from UCLA and my Internal Medicine and Autonomic practice is in the Phoenix area.
+Fixing the brain to fix the body takes persistent effort by the patient.
+Still, I have guided Autonomic recovery even in diabetics who presented in my office with advanced Stage 5 Autonomic Dysfunction.

-This post is provided as an information resource only, and is not to be used or relied on for any diagnostic or treatment purposes.
-This information is not intended to be patient education, does not create any patient-physician relationship.
+This post is provided as an information resource and is not to be used or relied on for diagnostic or treatment purposes.
+This information is not intended to be patient education and does not create any patient-physician relationship.